dasher-project/governance/rfcs/0009-crash-reporting.md

   ask the user to relaunch). `dasher_reset` does **not** clear it; only engine recreation does.
-  *Platform divergence (August 2026):* the shipped frontends implement the **detection and reporting** half — the flag is polled once per frame and reported exactly once per session as a non-fatal `$exception` (`exception_type=DasherEngineError`, documented as its own `engine_error` entry in each frontend's `analytics-events.json`) — but none yet implements
+  *Platform divergence (August 2026):* the shipped frontends implement the **detection and reporting** half — the flag is polled each frame until it fires and reported exactly once per session as a non-fatal `$exception` (`exception_type=DasherEngineError`, documented as its own `engine_error` entry in each frontend's `analytics-events.json`) — but none yet implements